 Fabric cat carriers are lighter to carry and often come with a shoulder strap or handle.

-There’s often multiple openings which makes getting the cats in and out easier.
-It saves you having to ‘tip’ them out as is sometimes the case with front-loading hard carriers.
+There are often multiple openings which make getting the cats in and out easier.
+It saves you from having to ‘tip’ them out, as is sometimes the case with front-loading hard carriers.

 Soft carriers often have paperwork pockets that can make airline travel much easier.
-You can store documents and treats on the outside the bag without having to rummage through your own luggage.
+You can store documents and treats outside the bag without having to rummage through your own luggage.

 Disadvantages of Soft-Carriers

-You may have to put something on the bottom of the carrier to stop it sagging.
-Fabric-based carriers can sometimes bow under the weight of heavier cats and this might not be comfortable for animal or the person carrying it.
+You may have to put something on the bottom of the carrier to stop it from sagging.
+Fabric-based carriers can sometimes bow under the weight of heavier cats, and this might not be comfortable for the animal or the person carrying it.